buttplugio/stpihkal/stpihkal/protocols/lovense.md

 - Y being any number 0x0-0xf
 - Z usually being 0x3 or 0x4

-While some bluetooth APIs can wildcard services, others like WebBluetooth require an exact service UUID to connect.
+While some Bluetooth APIs can wildcard services, others like WebBluetooth require an exact service UUID to connect.
 For these instances, it's recommended to just generate out all 32 variations of the last service, for a total of 34 services, to use with the